 Remote services will be available from the Auditor's Office during this closure.
 More information on remote options will be posted at ThurstonAuditor.org.
 Current information can be found below:

 - The Thurston County Auditor's Office has suspend all passport services indefinitely.
-We anticipate this suspension to last through April 27, 2020, consistent with school closures.
 More information here.

 - Tab renewals can be processed online with the state Department of Licensing.
 We can mail your tabs to you at no extra charge.